autocrossblog/autocrossblog.github.io/_posts/2007-03-22-megasquirt-has-been-ordered.md

 date: '2007-03-22T16:37:47+00:00'
 permalink: megasquirt-has-been-ordered
 image:
-categories: [ 240z, Datsun, MegaSquirt ]
+categories: [ 240z, datsun, megasquirt ]
 ---
 Even though I'm out in Mormanville I've been hard at work at least thinking about the Project 240z!
 With the guidance of Mr. Whittle I've ordered over $700 in equipment to get the motor wired up with Megasquirt.